 The features that have made the SWiFT popular with the traditional hydrographic surveyor have also made it popular with the new raft of autonomous survey vessel developers such as XOcean, Seafloor Systems and Unmanned Survey Solutions for integrations within unmanned survey platforms.
-Machine to Machine communications allow for interaction to take place between systems without human intervention, as developers strive for the ability to survey for extended periods in hostile environments, beyond the capabilities of traditional manned systems.
+Machine to Machine communications allow for interaction between systems without human intervention, as developers strive for the ability to survey for extended periods in hostile environments, beyond the capabilities of traditional manned systems.
 Profiling from an unmanned vessel presents its own set of unique challenges and Valeport has been actively working with developers to overcome these issues.

 Accessibility, Packaging and Interfacing

 I think the driving force behind our product development for the hydrographic market will not solely be in the sensor technology, which we will always continue to refine and improve, but in accessibility, packaging and interfacing – improving the way our instruments can be interacted with by both human operators and machines.
 The SWiFT was our first instrument with rechargeable battery technology and looking to the future, the logical next step would be wireless charging, although this is not without some technical challenges.
 The adoption of technology from other industries (mobile phones particularly) is a double-edged sword.

 On the one hand, it allows for ready and easy integration of technology such as GPS and Bluetooth, but technology moves so quickly that parts rapidly become obsolete and further development is required to keep up to date.
 Inevitably, as new blue technology industries continue to evolve, these sectors will help the continued expansion of the hydrographic market and fuel future innovation.